 When you’re dealing with a small room, think vertical.
-You might not have much floor space, but by using the walls right up to the ceiling, you... use the space you have more efficiently while drawing the eye upwards, making the room seem larger.
+You might not have much floor space, but by using the walls right up to the ceiling, you use the space you have more efficiently while drawing the eye upwards, making the room seem larger.

 02 of 11

 Choose Furniture With Legs

 Give your furniture a lift with legs to create an airy, open feel in the bedroom.
-Not every piece needs to be legged, but try to have at least one piece with some height, whether it’s your nightstands, dresser or bed.
-The midcentury modern decorating style is especially good for small rooms, as most of the furniture is elevated on thin legs.
+Not every piece needs to be legged, but try to have at least one piece with some height, whether it’s your nightstands, dresser, or bed.
+The midcentury modern decorating style is perfect for small rooms, as most of the furniture is elevated on thin legs.
 The more floor and wall that shows, the larger your room will appear.
-Notice the dresser in this bedroom – the legs aren’t especially tall, but add just... enough height to help enlarge the space.Continue to 4 of 9 below.
+Notice the bed frame in this room—the legs aren’t especially tall but add just enough height to help enlarge the space.

 Match Window Treatments to the Walls

-While large bedrooms can make great use of drapes or blinds that contrast with the walls, in a small bedroom, it’s better to match your walls and window treatments.
+While large bedrooms can make great use of drapes or blinds that contrast with the walls, it’s better to match your walls and window treatments in a small bedroom.
 This keeps the eye moving across the space, fooling it into seeing the bedroom as a little bit bigger than it really is.
-Notice how in the small, gray bedroom shown here, wallpaper adds a bit of pizzazz to one wall, without really contrasting with the painted wall or the drapes.
-That’s how you add interest without making the space... look smaller.Continue to 5 of 9 below.
+Notice how in the small, white bedroom shown here, paneling adds a bit of texture to the walls yet seamlessly blends into the windowpane.
+That’s how you add interest without making the space look smaller.